FAIR-INNOVATION/FAIR-documentation/source/SDKManual/C#RobotOthers.rst

     /**
     * @brief Initialize log parameters
-    * @param [in] logType：Output mode，DIRECT-direct output；BUFFER-buffered output；ASYNC-asynchronous output
+    * @param [in] logType:Output mode，DIRECT-direct output；BUFFER-buffered output；ASYNC-asynchronous output
-    * @param [in] logLevel：Filter the log level value，ERROR、WARNING、INFO and DEBUG
+    * @param [in] logLevel:Filter the log level value，ERROR、WARNING、INFO and DEBUG
     * @param [in] filePath: File save path，“D://Log/”
-    * @param [in] saveFileNum：Number of saved files,The files that exceed the number of files to be saved and the number of days to be saved will be deleted
+    * @param [in] saveFileNum:Number of saved files,The files that exceed the number of files to be saved and the number of days to be saved will be deleted
     * @param [in] saveDays: Number of days to save the file,The files that exceed the number of files to be saved and the number of days to be saved will be deleted
     * @return Error Code
     */